sassoftware/sas-viya-sdk-js/documentation/docs/getting-started.md

 ### Cross-Site Request Forgery

-SAS Viya servers protect against Cross-Site Request Forgery (CSRF) by blocking requests where the HTTP Referer Header does not match the URI of the requested resource or a URI whitelist.
-The domain of the site using the SAS Content SDK must be whitelisted in the CSRF configuration.
+SAS Viya servers protect against Cross-Site Request Forgery (CSRF) by blocking requests where the HTTP Referer Header does not match the URI of the requested resource or a URI allowlist.
+The domain of the site using the SAS Content SDK must be allowlisted in the CSRF configuration.
 See <a target="_blank" href="https://documentation.sas.com/?cdcId=calcdc&cdcVersion=3.5&docsetId=calconfig&docsetTarget=n08030sasconfiguration0admin.htm#n0nf0wwa3p7mjhn11926x4k9gl72">SAS Help Center</a> for more information.

 ### Cross-Site Cookies